 Section 3.3 Double-Angle and Half-Angle Formulas

 Suppose we want to accurately position the Hawaiian Star Compass on the Unit Circle.
-In Figure 1.1.4,the house for Manu is located at halfway between Hikina and ʻĀkau, resulting in an angle of By applying right triangle trigonometry, we can determine the exact coordinates of Manu as However, as we move to the house of ʻĀina, located halfway between Manu and Hikina, we encounter a problem.
-The angle for ʻĀina is which is not explicitly listed listed in Table 1.5.18.
+In Figure 1.1.4, the house for Manu is located halfway between Hikina and ʻĀkau, resulting in an angle of By applying right triangle trigonometry, we can determine the exact coordinates of Manu as However, as we move to the house of ʻĀina, located halfway between Manu and Hikina, we encounter a problem.
+The angle for ʻĀina is which is not explicitly listed in Table 1.5.18.
 Therefore, we must resort to a calculator for numerical approximations.

 Subsection 3.3.1 Double-Angle Formulas